 Featuring a solid hardwood plinth of flat-cut maple or rift walnut and a clear acrylic platter, this minimalist turntable is a thing of beauty.
 The external belt drive can spin the platter at 33⅓, 45 RPM, and eliminates motor noise.

 It features the same cartridge found in the Pro-Ject Debut Carbon, the Danish Ortofon 2M Red.
 The Precision OA2 gimbal tonearm has accurate tracking and minimal distortion.
 Together, they produce a clean, detailed and vibrant sound.

-Music Hall might be better known for their high end turntables (I’m talking about those that cost upwards of $5k), but the MMF 2.2 often draws comparisons with the Pro-Ject Debut Carbon and Rega Planar 1 for being an excellent starter turntable.
+Music Hall might be better known for their high-end turntables, but the MMF 2.3 often draws comparisons with the Pro-Ject Debut Carbon EVO for being an excellent starter turntable.

 It features an adjustable tonearm that means you can adjust the relative angle of the stylus to the groove.
 This is technically known as adjusting the Vertical Tracking Angle (VTA).
 While this isn’t an essential feature, many turntable enthusiasts like to adjust the VTA until things sound best.

 Besides that, the Music Hall MMF 2.3 has leveling feet that can be adjusted to compensate for small inconsistencies across a surface.
 This makes it more forgiving for those who don’t have a perfectly flat surface to place their turntable on.

 Overall the MMF 2.3 is an excellent choice that struggles to truly stand out in a crowded entry-level-audiophile market of record players.

 - Coveted RB110 tonearm with low friction bearings